Shocking! Instagram blocks #blacklivesmatter posts as 'spam'

 In the same Twitter thread, Instagram also clarified that it is not silencing people's voices.

-"We want to be clear that using #blacklivesmatter is supported and celebrated on Instagram, and we are moving quickly to ensure voices using this hashtag are heard," the company said, although it has not yet said when the issue would be fixed and how long it has been existing.
+"We want to be clear that using #blacklivesmatter is supported and celebrated on Instagram, and we are moving quickly to ensure voices using this hashtag are heard," the company said, although it hasn't yet said when the issue would be fixed and for how long it has been existing.